Avi-014/Promingle/README.md

 # Promingle

-open the app-debug.apk
+1.open the app-debug.apk

-download the apk file
+2.download the apk file

-install the apk file and start using this
+3.install the apk file and start using this